binerogroup/documentation/_sources/compute/assign-ip.rst.txt

 - Press **Add port**

-The port will be added to the instance but may not be active as it may not have operating system configuration on it.
+Your port might not be active in your operating system until it's configured there.

 Assigning a port using the OpenStack Horizon portal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To assign a port to an instance using the :doc:`/getting-started/managing-your-cloud/openstack-horizon`
+To assign a port to an instance by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Compute** and then **Instances** in the sidebar menu.